 In order to apply the CGA to the GAP we will view the problem as a bi-objective optimisation problem.
-Note here that our CGA approach is distinctly different from the approaches adopted in Chu and Beasley (1997) and Wilson (1997).
-We first describe our structure representation.
+Whilst in other evolutionary algorithms the evaluation of individuals is based on a single function (the fitness function), in a CGA this process relies on two functions.
+We first describe the structure representation.